Help us improve your experience.

 Asset Classification Use Case

-In this example, we will leverage AppID to identify Ubuntu and RedHat servers in an environment and add them to feed for use by other devices.
+In this example, we will leverage AppID to identify Ubuntu and RedHat servers in an environment and add the servers to feed for use by other devices.

-As many legacy devices lack the compute power required to enable Deep-Packet Inspection (DPI), adaptive threat profiling can provide you a flexible way in which you can share DPI classification results between newer and older platforms in your environment.
+Many legacy devices lack the compute power for Deep-Packet Inspection (DPI).
+Adaptive threat profiling allows you to share DPI classification results between newer and older platforms.

 Create a security policy that identifies Advanced Packaging Tool (APT) and Yellowdog Updater, Modified (YUM) communication with Ubuntu and RedHat Update servers: